 As with anything which is experienced enough times, the extraordinary soon becomes ordinary and in little time, you find yourself chasing a different more intense sensory buzz.
 New cars are deftly placed in perspective and quickly, you lose touch with what is what.
 When mates rave about the latest wheeled contrivance, it won’t register because it won’t provide a big enough hit of the good stuff: feel multiplied by involvement and excitement.

 Similarly, you will start looking at older cars which represent a greater driving challenge and a bigger reward with a louder bang when you master them.
 Seat belts will disappear, whilst dynamos, crossply tyres and then all around single-circuit drum brakes will start to make an appearance.
-Retro motors become yesterday’s score, classics cars just don’t do it and now, you’re chasing a veteran fix.
+Retro motors become yesterday’s score, classics cars just don’t do it and now, you’re chasing a vintage fix.

 Touch 70mph in one of these old chaps and by heavens, the rush is immense.
 Half the time your buttocks are airborne, everything is alive and you feel like you’re a pioneer bursting through the sound barrier.
 It’s intense, it’s invigorating, it’s horribly graphically habit-forming, maaaaan.

-So, me old china, please heed this warning.
+So, me barber, please heed this warning.
 The road to old car nirvana is a one-way street with U-turns strictly forbidden.
 There’s no going back to the realm of airbags, MP3 stereos, cruise control and heated steering wheels.
 Moderns end up being brutally spanked, just so you can sample a fraction of the good stuff – but it is never the same.
 Even with a speedo full of big MPH, the hit is no where near the sensation you can obtain at 50mph in a sports car bathed in pure eau de Castrol R.

 Bearing this in mind, if, one day, you come across a dishevelled looking individual in a derelict shop doorway who is holding out his palm, begging for pennies and rambling on about an Edwardian chain-driven aero-engined special – please do be kind to the old bugger.